LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Specifying an MSBA

-We measure the complexity of a a MSBA in several ways: \begin{enumerate} \item {\it Size}: the number of words in the MSBA specification.
-Although we generate each MS one at a time, we provide the entire MSBA specification to the LLM because it often needs the entire spec to generate even a single MS correctly. \item {\it Dependencies}: Let $M$ be a MS and $E$ be a service endpoint. $M$ is {\it dependent on} $E$ if $M$ invokes $E$. $E$ may be another MS in the application or it may be an external service.
+\item {\it Dependencies}: Let $M$ be a MS and $E$ be a service endpoint. $M$ is {\it dependent on} $E$ if $M$ invokes $E$. $E$ may be another MS in the application or it may be an external service.
 We count the number of dependencies for each MS in the MSBA, and the sum of these is the {\it dependency complexity} of the MSBA.
 We use the GT code to determine the number of dependencies.
 Note that if $M$ invokes $E$ from multiple places in the code, it is still counted as a single dependency. \item {\it Packages} is the number of packages the MS requires.
-We count the number of packages that the GT implementation imports. \item {\it LLM-as-a-Judge} is the score, between 1 and 5 assigned by the LLM to the difficulty of implementing the spec. \end{enumerate}
+We count the number of packages that the GT implementation imports.